maxsdw/vRap-js/README.md

 Once the application enviroment has been created, you can start defining your clasess like this:

-        vRap.Actions.define(<namespace>, <properties>);
+        vRap.Actions.define( <namespace>, <atributes>, <statics> );

-There are three vRap.js primitive classes:
+There are four vRap.js primitive classes:

         Base.primitives.Model
         Base.primitives.View
         Base.primitives.Controller
+        Base.primitives.Interface

 They all extend from one base class:

         Base.primitives.Foundation

-Any new class you create should extend from one of the three primitive classes, according to its purpose; for example if you are building a class that renders a data grid in the viewport, the class should extend from the "View" primitive class, so let's define a class using the name "DataGrid":
+Any new class you create should extend from one of the four primitive classes, according to its purpose; for example if you are building a class that renders a data grid in the viewport, the class should extend from the "View" primitive class, so let's define a class using the name "DataGrid":

         vRap.Actions.newApp({
             appName: 'DemoApp'
         });

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function(){
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+            return {
                 extend: 'Base.primitives.View'
-        });
+            };
+        })(), {} );

 Notice the convention used to define the namespace for our classes:

         <app name>.<category>.<class name> // For the class name always use UpperCamelCase

+If the class you need to create doesn't fit to any of the four primitive categories, you can extend it from "Base.primitives.Foundation" directly, for example, let's say you need to define a class for a communication protocol, so, proceed like this:

+        vRap.Actions.define( 'DemoApp.protocols.DataExchange', (function(){
+            return {
+                extend: 'Base.primitives.Foundation'
+            };
+        })(), {} );

-When defining a class you can set private, public and static attributes; let's take the same example above, but now setting some attributes:
+As you can see above, you must define a class by applying a module pattern, this is considered a good practice because enable us to easily set private attributes as well as to expose a public API, let's take the same example above, but now setting some attributes (Custom properties should be included inside "properties" attribute):

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
+                // Private Attributes
+                var privateProp,
+                    privateMethod;

+                privateProp = 'This is private';
+                privateMethod = function() {
+                        return privateProp;
+                };

+                // Public API
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+                return {
                         extend: 'Base.primitives.View',
-        	privateProperties: {
+                        properties: {
-        	        propertyOne: 'This is private'
+                                publicProp: 'This is public'
                         },
-        	privateMethods: {
-        	        methodOne: function() {
+                        publicMethod: function() {
-        	                return 'This is private';
+                                console.log( this.properties.publicProp ) // It prints "This is public"
+                                console.log( privateMethod() ) // It prints "This is private"
                         }
-        	},
-        	publicProperties: {
-        	        propertyTwo: 'This is public'
-        	},
-        	publicMethods: {
-        	        methodTwo: function() {
-        	                return 'This is public';
-        	        }
-        	},
-        	staticProperties: {
-        	        propertyThree: 'This is static'
-        	},
-        	staticMethods: {
-        	        methodThree: function() {
-        	                return 'This is static';
-        	        }
-        	}
-        });
+                };
+        })(), {} );

 It is a requirement that all new classes include a "init()" method, it will run automatically each time a new object is instantiated:

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+                return {
                         extend: 'Base.primitives.View',
-        	publicMethods: {
                         init: function() {
                                 ...
                         }
-        	}
-        });

-### GET and SET public properties

-You are able to get or set public properties inside public and private methods by simple using a reference to the object scope:
+                };
+        })(), {} );

+You can also add static attributes to the class in this way:

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+                return {
                         extend: 'Base.primitives.View',
-        	publicProperties: {
-        	        propertyTwo: 'This is public'
-        	},
-        	publicMethods: {
-        	        methodTwo: function() {
+                        init: function() {
-        	                return this.propertyTwo;
+                                ...
                         }
-        	}
+                };
+        })(), { staticProp: 'This is static' } );

+There is a list of reserved words; please don't use the following words as the name of any method when defining your classes, unless you want to overwrite one of the class native methods:

+* subscribe
+* unsubscribe
+* publish
+* getData
+* sendData
+* sendRecord
+* deleteRecord
+* emit

+### Instantiate a new object

+Once you defined a class it's time to start using it, for that you must instantiate a new object, you can create as many object as you wish from the same class:

+        vRap.Actions.create( <class namespace>, <object namespace>, <attributes> ); // For the object namespace always use lowerCamelCase

+When creating a new object, you can add new public attributes or modify already existent attributes of the class, new or modified attributes will belong only to this specific object, let's continue where we left:

+        vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
+                gridStyle: 'This property belongs only to this object, not to the class', // Attributes identified as properties will be stored inside "properties".
+                renderUser: function() { ... } // Methods in the other hand will be included directly in the object root.
         });

-### GET and SET private properties from private methods

-In order to get or set private properties inside private methods, you can use the "privateProperties" parameter:

-        vRap.Actions.define('DemoApp.views.DataGrid', {
-        	extend: 'Base.primitives.View',
-        	privateProperties: {
-        	        propertyOne: 'This is private'
-        	},
+*Note:* When instantiating a new object, all the properties you pass as an argument within the create function, will be stored inside
+\<object\>.properties, in that order, all native configuration ( config: {} ), must be specified when defining the class and not when creating the object.

+In order to generate a well arranged objects tree, when defining the object namespace is recommended to write before the name, the primitive category to which it belongs, for instance, in our previous example, "usersGrid" object is extended from "Base.primitives.View", so we write the namespace as "views.usersGrid".

+When a new object is created you can assign it an unique alias, the alias will be used to identify the object under certain circunstances, this property is initially optional, but it is mandatory in some cases that will be explained later.

-        	privateMethods: {
+        vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
-        	        methodOne: function( privateProperties ) {
-        	                return privateProperties.propertyOne;
-        	        }
-        	}
+                alias: 'usersGrid'
         });

-### GET and SET private properties from public methods

-Private properties can't be accessed directly from our public methods, for that you need to use special getters and setters like this:

-        vRap.Actions.define('DemoApp.views.DataGrid', {
-        	extend: 'Base.primitives.View',
-        	privateProperties: {
-        	        propertyOne: 'This is private'
-        	},
-        	publicMethods: {
-        	        methodTwo: function() {
-        	                currentValue = this.propGet('propertyOne');
-        	                newValue = this.propSet('propertyOne', 'Property new value');
-        	                return currentValue + ' was changed to ' +  newValue;
-        	        }
-        	}
-        });

-### Run private methods

-If you want to run private methods, use the "runMethod()" function:

-        this.runMethod(<method name>, <argument 1>, <argument 2>, ...);

-Let's see it in context:

-        vRap.Actions.define('DemoApp.views.DataGrid', {
-                extend: 'Base.primitives.View',
-                privateMethods: {
-                        methodOne: function( privateProperties, source ) {
-                                return 'This was ran by a ' + source + ' method'; // This was ran by a public method }
-                },
-                publicMethods: {
-                        methodTwo: function() {
-                                this.runMethod( 'methodOne', 'public' );
-                        }
-                }
-        });

-### Instantiate a new object

-Once you defined a class it's time to start using it, for that you must instantiate a new object, you can create as many object as you wish from the same class:

-        vRap.Actions.create(<class namespace>, <object alias>, <properties>, <callback>); // For the object alias always use lowerCamelCase

-Let's continue where we left:

-        vRap.Actions.create( 'DemoApp.views.DataGrid', 'demoGrid', {
-                objProperty: 'This property belongs only to this object',
-                propertyTwo: 'This is overwriting the initial value of the property' });

 As soon as the new object is created, the "init()" function is fired automatically.
-Now you will be able to run any public method previously defined, like this:
+Now you will be able to run any public method previously defined or get any public property:

-        vRap.Query.getObj('demoGrid').methodTwo();

-Private properties or methods should not be called or modified from outside the object, but you can  force that behaviour by using the special getters and setters explained above:

-        var demoGrid = vRap.Query.getObj('demoGrid');
+        var userGrid = vRap.Query.getObj('views.usersGrid');

-        demoGrid.propGet('propertyOne');
-        demoGrid.propSet( 'propertyOne', 'Property new value' );
-        demoGrid.runMethod( 'methodOne', 'public' );
+        userGrid.publicMethod();
+        userGrid.renderUser();
+        userGrid.properties.gridStyle;
+        userGrid.properties.alias;

+### Observer (Publish/Subscribe) Pattern

+You can subscribe one or more observers to a particular instance (subject), so any time a specific event in that instance is triggered, all the subscribers are notified, all objects in vRap are enable for this pattern.

+To subscribe an observer proceed like this:

+        subject.subscribe( <observer> );

+For example, let's subscribe a new observer to "usersGrid" instance:

+        var subject,
+            observer;

+        subject = vRap.Query.getObj('views.usersGrid');
+        observer = function( eventName, properties ) {
+                console.log( eventName + ': ' + properties.message );
+        };

+        subject.subscribe( observer );

+Observers can be notified at any time by using the "publish" method:

+        subject.publish( 'testEvent', { message: 'The observer was notified!' } ); // It prints this in the console: "testEvent: The observer was notified!"

+You can also unsubscribe previously added observers:

+        subject.unsubscribe( observer );

-### Adding a callback function
+### Using callback functions

-If you define a callback function when creating a new object, that function will be passed as a parameter inside the init() method, you can also get the callback function using "this.getCallback()".
+It is possible to run a callback function when creating a new object, for that porpuse you can use jQuery Deferred objects, like this:

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+                return {
                         extend: 'Base.primitives.View',
-                publicMethods: {
-                        init: function( callback ) {
+                        init: function() {
-                                if ( callback ) {
-                                        callback();
+                                var deferred = new $.Deferred();

+                                ...

+                                return deferred.resolve('Widget was initialized');
                         }
-                        }
-                }
+                };
+        })(), {} );

+        $.when( vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {}) ).done(function( object, message ) {
+                console.log( message ); // It prints "Widget was initialized"
         });

-        vRap.Actions.create( 'DemoApp.views.DataGrid', 'demoGrid', { }, function() {
-                console.log('Callback function was executed');
-        });
+*Note:* The callback function will always return the created object as first parameter.

 ### Removing a previously created object

 You can remove any instance by using the "destroy" method like this:

-        vRap.Actions.destroy('demoGrid');
+        vRap.Actions.destroy('views.usersGrid');

 Or remove all the instances created from the same class, like this: